pedrogjmesquita/radio/README.md

 # Java Radio

+## For IMT reviewers

+The project presentation and full documentation can be found in the `docs` folder inside `lib`.

 ## Overview

 This project is designed to showcase a client-server architecture with various components including Java sockets, password encryption, MySQL database integration, and AWT and Swing Graphical User Interfaces (GUIs).